 (c) Appropriation includes government-wide reduction in the FY 2005 Consolidated Appropriations Act, P.L.
 108-447.
-See page 32.
+See page 44.

 (d) Appropriation includes government-wide reduction in the FY 2006 Department of Defense Appropriations Act, P.L.
 109-148.
-See page 32.
+See page for which all urbanized areas in the size group qualify.
+This formula does not apply to the distribution of funds from the ARRA.